epicodus-classroom/dei-curriculum/dei-talks/2_identifying_and_preventing_microaggressions.md

 ### Code of Conduct Violations

 To create a safe and welcoming learning environment, it's important that all students treat each other, and staff, with respect, kindness, and empathy.
-This includes respecting and welcoming differing races, genders, ability levels, sexual orientations, ages, religions, and other traits and statuses.
+This includes respecting and welcoming all races, genders, ability levels, sexual orientations, ages, religions, and other traits and statuses.

 Students that repeatedly target others with microaggressions, and/or display no improvement in this behavior after staff intervention are in violation of our Code of Conduct (in our [Student Handbook](https://www.epicodus.com/student-handbook/)) and will be asked to leave.